pocl/pocl/doc/sphinx/source/accel.rst

     - Special flag to communicate that device supports compiled kernels.

 This list will be expanded in the future.
+The full list of currently supported built-in kernels is maintained in lib/CL/devices/builtin_kernels.{cc,hh}

 There is an example program using the accel driver in ``examples/accel`` which also includes the VHDL code for synthesizing the accelerator.
 The accelerator